deveshXm/c-first-year-projects/README.md

 # c-first-year-projects
+Hi!, welcome to my repo
-Here are projects which i made using c++.
+These are some projects which i currently made using c++ as a beginner programmer.